dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Readings/README.md

 In [TIM-7020 Week 6](https://github.com/dr-natetorious/TIM-7020-Database_and_Business_Intelligence/tree/master/Week6_CuttingEdge_Proposal), a detailed analysis of Quantum technologies is available and how these concepts can be applied to software design patterns.

-## ZERO-DAY RESPONSIBILITY: THE BENEFITS OF A SAFE HARBOR FOR CYBERSECURITY RESEARCH (2017)
+## Zero-Day Responsibility: the Benefits of a Safe Harbor for Cybersecurity Research (2017)

 In _Jurimetrics: The Journal of Law, Science & Technology.
 Summer2017, Vol. 57 Issue 4, p483-503.
 21p._; [Emery, A](ZeroDayResponsibility.pdf) states that zero-day exploits, _there are zero days in which to prepare for the threat_, are openly sold on the internet.
 The national defence department and criminal organizations, purchase large quantities of these issues for survaillence.
 A core challenge with regulating this industry is that it requires an overhaul of the cybersecurity laws, so the authors propose leveraging tort laws (see [LAW531 Week 2](https://github.com/dr-natetorious/LAW-531_Business_Law/tree/master/Week2_Torts)).
 Another challenge comes from `awareness` that these zero-day attacks are launched against individuals, corporations, and governments through _spray attacks_ (eg., drive by exploitation) and there is significant risk.